ivotron/popper2-paper/paper/paper.md

 The results obtained from executing the workflow in the different computing environments have been shown in @Fig:casestudies.
 We can see that the training duration drastically reduced, by almost 75% as we went from running the workflow on the local machine to running on Kubernetes.
-We achieved further speedup by moving the workflow execution to Slurm where we used 2 GPUs from 2 different nodes instead of 1 as in the case of Kubernetes.
+We achieved further speedup by moving the workflow execution to Slurm where we used 2 GPUs from 2 different nodes instead of 1 GPU as in the case of Kubernetes.
 Also, Popper allowed us to scale our workflow down and run it on CI to continuously validate the workflow.
 These case studies show how Popper helps improve the performance of scientific workflows and boost developer productivity by allowing seamless reproduction on cloud and HPC infrastructure.